XaverStiensmeier/ilarisEnglishMarkdown/002characters.md

 With a heavy heart, Judith decides to forgo the advantage and plans to purchase it after the first adventures.*

 ##### 2. Attributes
 Attributes represent the mental and physical foundation of your character.
-In Ilaris, there are eight attributes: Charisma, Intuition, Intelligence, Courage, Dexterity, Agility, Constitution, and Strength.
+In Ilaris, there are eight attributes: Charisma, Intuition, Reasoning, Spirit, Dexterity, Agility, Constitution, and Strength.
 They are described in more detail [here]().
 Your attributes should range from 0 to 12: 0 is barely a socially acceptable attribute, **3 is average**, 6 is very good, 9 is outstanding, and a character with an attribute of 12 belongs to a small circle of unique individuals - although higher attributes are possible.
 An inexperienced novice should start the game with attributes between 0 and 6.
 Attributes are increased point by point.
 Each point costs the **target value x16** experience points.